Completing and submitting practice exercises

 • As long as you keep this folder on your computer, you should do not need to clone the repository again.
 If you delete your local files or switch computers, you need to repeat this step.

-• I will be adding new exercises to your repository each week using GitHub.
-You should “sync” the changes to the GitHub repository with your local copy of the project each week.
+• If you work on your assignment and commit changes using multiple computers, you should “sync” the changes to the GitHub repository with your local copy of the project to make sure you are using the most recent version.
 Read the GitHub documentation on Syncing your branch in GitHub Desktop for more detailed instructions.

 3 Complete the week’s exercise